12 Different Types of Butterflies in Alabama

 by PopPETography is licensed under CC BY 2.0

-Big and agile, the red admiral butterfly is also one of the common butterflies in Alabama, sight in gardens.
+Big and agile, the red admiral butterfly is also a common sight in gardens in Alabama.

 The red admiral is a medium-sized butterfly with dark wings, red streaks, and white markings.
 It is sometimes referred to as the red admirable.